Sajeeth-S/Machine-Learning-Projects/README.md

 ## How to use this?
 Firstly, I advise going through the Jupyter Notebooks to understand how the algorithm works and for a step by step methodology.
 Then, one could use the Python file provided on the .csv datasets provided or alternatively use any 2 dimensional data.
 I have only included the code for the actual clustering of data points and not the visualisation since this is not necessary, it is simply a visual aid to see how the algorithm works.

+Please ensure the necessary libraries have been imported, the full list can either be seen at the start of the Python file or the top of the notebooks.